Inserted and Deleted Tables in SQL Server

 DELETE FROM Employee WHERE Id = 6

 When we execute the above Delete statement, the data gets deleted from the Employee table whose Id is 6 along with it also displays the following deleted data as part of the deleted table.

 This proofs that the delete table holds the data that is being deleted from the table.
 When we delete a row from the Employee table, a copy of the deleted row will be made available in the DELETED table, which only a trigger can access.
-Just like the INSERTED table, the DELETED table cannot be accessed outside the context of the trigger and the structure of the DELETED table will be identical to the structure of the Employee table.
+Just like the INSERTED table, the DELETED table cannot be accessed outside the context of a trigger and the structure of the DELETED table will be identical to the structure of the Employee table.

 How to view the updating data in a table?